oguzhnsglm/AirPollutionScrapingTraining/README.md

 Demonstration

-A detailed demonstration of the project's functionality, including web scraping and data preprocessing, is available on YouTube: Watch Here.
+A detailed demonstration of the project's functionality, including web scraping and data preprocessing, is available on YouTube: https://youtu.be/Nwj6vuNLcwU

 Acknowledgments